The Origin, Evolution and Functions of the Human Mind

 Soul

 Is there a “soul”?
 What would it be?
-The “essence” of a person should include that person’s personality (based largely on individual neurophysiology, biochemistry, and cultural experience), that person’s perceptions (for example, to perceive an afterlife), and some of that person’s memory, at least to know who he or she is and relates to.
+The “essence” of a person should include that person’s personality (based largely on individual neurophysiology, biochemistry, and cultural experience), that person’s capability for perception (for example, to perceive an afterlife), and some of that person’s memory, at least to know who he or she is and relates to.

-Why would the soul exist independent of the body, the brain?
+Why would the soul exist independent of the body or the brain?
 Why would the soul not be just an expression of the brain (its memory and its “personality”)?
-There are many obvious indications of the interdependence within the biological “system” body-brain – see the result of accidents, diseases, or aging.
-There are no indications to ever see the essence of a person being independent of bodily givens.
-In other words, the “soul” would be as variable as the structures of the body or brain, changing as those do.
-This leaves the concept of “soul” only as a practical linguistic expression, to describe the mental aspects of a person in a holistic way, but without any “real” content – similar to the concept of “culture” for an ethnic group.[6]
+All indications point to a total interdependence within the biological body-brain “system”– as demonstrated by the outcome of accidents, diseases, or aging on the brain and personality.
+There are no indications to ever observe the essence of a person (soul) being independent of bodily givens.
+In other words, the “soul” would be as variable as the conditions of the brain, changing as those do.
+This leaves the concept of “soul” only as a practical linguistic expression, to describe the mental aspects of a person in a holistic way – but without any “real” content – similar to the concept of “culture” for an ethnic group.[5]

 .